LukeGrahamLandry/franca/devlog.md

+## (Dec 21)

+- hacked around the aliased bake problem from yesterday. was very easy to tell what was going on once i added a new logging for all of vmem at the end. maybe i should be working on better visualizations of the compiler's data structures.
 ## (Dec 20)

 - make comptime_addr less weird: use indices. pass the compiler to fill_export_ffi so its more clear that the pointer is included.